VinayakAgrawal837/Intelligentgaurd/README.md

-This file has machine learning project named intelligentgaurd.
+This file has machine learning project named intelligentgaurd  and machine learninggit .